 Guests include former John Lewis CEO and Mayor of the West Midlands Andy Street, Migrant Leaders founder Elham Fardad, and actress and self-development coach Holly Matthews.

-WBS also is currently developing a new series of videos about its research, entitled To The Core.
+WBS is also currently developing a new series of videos about its research, entitled To The Core.

 “Communicating that research to a wide range of stakeholders – including business leaders, policymakers, and the wider public – is key to translate those insights into impact.

-“These awards show we are adopting the right approach to leveraging that research.”
+“The recognition that Core magazine has received shows we are adopting the right approach to leveraging that research.”

 Further reading: